Flag

 Sanctions

-Sudan, as a UN member, is obligated to adhere to sanctions aimed at maintaining international peace and security.
-The UN Security Council has established various sanctions regimes since 1966, which include arms embargoes, travel bans, and asset freezes, with a focus on protecting the rights of those targeted and ensuring fair procedures for sanctions implementation.
+As a UN member, Sudan must adhere to sanctions aimed at maintaining international peace and security.
+The UN Security Council has established various sanctions regimes since 1966, which include arms embargoes, travel bans, and asset freezes, with a focus on protecting the rights of those targeted.
+Currently, there are 15 ongoing sanctions regimes addressing issues like political conflicts and counter-terrorism, all managed by a sanctions committee.

-In addition to UN sanctions, the Arab League has imposed measures against Syria and has a systematic boycott of Israel.
-Sudan faces an arms embargo and restrictions on military assistance from the UN and EU, while the US has lifted some sanctions but maintains others related to the conflict in Darfur.
+In addition to UN sanctions, the Arab League has imposed measures against Syria and maintains a boycott against Israel.
+Sudan faces an arms embargo and restrictions on military assistance from the UN and EU, while recent US sanctions have been lifted, although some remain in effect related to the Darfur conflict.
+The EU has also adopted new restrictive measures to address political instability in Sudan.

 Bribery & Corruption